 Arctic Mission – Marine Research Programme to Protect Wildlife of Central Arctic Ocean (2017)

-In support of the 90ºNorth Unit’s international advocacy campaign to create a protected area for the wildlife and ecosystem of the North Pole’s international waters, the marine research programme, Arctic Mission, was launched in August 2017.
+In support of the 90ºNorth Unit’s international advocacy campaign to create a conservation area for the wildlife and ecosystem of the North Pole’s international waters, the marine research programme, Arctic Mission, was launched in August 2017.

 Arctic Mission sailed two 50’ yachts, Bagheera and Snow Dragon II, skippered by Erik de Jong and Frances Brann respectively, into the North Pole’s international waters.
 The yachts’ route took them into the Bering, Chukchi and Beaufort Sea areas, and the Central Arctic Ocean.
 They were the first surface vessels to enter the Central Arctic Ocean’s international waters without the use of an icebreaker.